GitJuski/Linux-servers/h5-GJ(In progress).md

 ![7](Screenshots/5/7.png)

-Then I opened the Install debian application.
+Then I opened the Install Debian application.
 Clicked on launch anyway.

 ![8](Screenshots/5/8.png)

-Chose english as the language, chose Helsinki as the location,
+Chose English as the language, chose Helsinki as the location,

 ![9](Screenshots/5/9.png)